-You can manage and pay off your Apple Card online — here's how
+Don't have your phone?
+Manage your Apple Card from the web!

 Click Pay Now.

 Managing and paying your Apple Card bill online is super easy.
-While it is still more convenient to pay with your iPhone, sometimes you may need to manage your account through the web portal.
-It's pretty straightforward, but if you have questions, feel free to drop a line in the comments!
+While it is still more convenient to pay with your current iPhone, like the iPhone 13 Pro, sometimes you may need to manage your account through the web portal.
+After all, if your iPhone is stolen, for example, your Apple Card payment won't wait until you get a replacement, and you don't want to be dinged for a late payment!
+Even if you primarily take care of all of your Apple Card needs on the iPhone, it's good to have another way to access it, just in case.

+But of course, the foolproof way is to just set up automatic payments on your Apple Card so you have one less thing to worry about.

 We may earn a commission for purchases using our links.
 Learn more.